Call 702-605-0190

 Is Mesquite a buyer's or seller's market in May 2026?

-Are home prices dropping in Mesquite?
+Are home prices dropping in Mesquite right now?

 This summary is based on the MLS data available to us for May 2026 and current published mortgage rates.
 We make no warranties or claims regarding accuracy, completeness, or future market performance; figures should not be relied on for transaction decisions without independent verification by a licensed agent.

-Number of Listings
+Number of Homes

-Sale & Listing Prices
+Sale & Asking Prices

-Median days from listing to close
+Typical number of days from listing to going under contract

 May 2026 cohort breakdown